tomvannuenen/week3-practice/next-step.md

-Next step: check the data license.
+Next step: choose a data source and check the data license